-Enter the six digit State Identification Building Number recognized by the State Land Office and the Office of Facility Planning, with the last digit in column 70.
+Enter the six digit State Identification Building Number recognized by the State Land Office and the Office of Facility Planning.

-JOINT CLASS, COLUMN 71
+JOINT CLASS

 Enter "1" for each course section which meets in the same room at the same time (day and hour).
 If not applicable, leave this field BLANK.
 Joint refers to classes which meet in the same room at the same time.
 The classes should have different section numbers.